Rutgers, The State University of New Jersey, complies with the

 education records should submit a written request to the appropriate

-official at the Rutgers office which is custodian of the records they
+official at the Rutgers office that is custodian of the records they

 wish to review.
 Students requesting amendment of education records